 3. Brief Description of Construction Activities

-The following section briefly outlines the types of activities that maybe undertaken during the construction phase of the project and to which this CEMP applies.
+The following section briefly outlines the types of activities that maybe undertaken during the construction and projects execution to which this CEMP applies.
 This description is for information only and is not intended to be comprehensive nor prescriptive.